Second Stage Lensmen: Plot synopsis

-On the way back to Tellus (Earth) with the zwilnik, Kinnison decides that, in some way, Lyrane is connected with Boskone.
+On the way back to Tellus (Earth) with the zwilnik, Kinnison decides that, in some way, Lyrane II is connected with Boskone.
 He knows that no male, except a Lensman, could survive a minute in that man-hating culture, and even a Lensman would have to spend all his time protecting himself.
 Only a female could be effective, but there were no female Lensmen.
 Kinnison makes the decision, after consulting Mentor, that the best person for the job is Clarissa MacDougall.
-She flatly refuses to have any contact with Mentor, so it's up to Kinnison to give her the mental training needed to make her a Lensman.
-Mentor sees to it that her Lens is delivered, and as Civilization's first female Lensman, she goes to Lyrane to try to find its link, if any, to Boskone.
+She flatly refuses to have any contact with Mentor, so it's up to Kinnison to give her the mental training needed to make her (almost) a Second Stage Lensman.
+Mentor sees to it that her Lens is delivered, and as Civilization's first female Lensman, she goes to Lyrane II to try to find its link, if any, to Boskone.

-After sending Clarissa to Lyrane, Kinnison and Nadreck set about following a lead to the main Boskonian threat by tracing an enemy communications line leading into the second galaxy.
+After sending Clarissa to Lyrane II, Kinnison and Nadreck set about following a lead to the main Boskonian threat by tracing an enemy communications line leading into the second galaxy.
 The Galactic Patrol is by now ready to begin a full-scale invasion of the second galaxy, so Port Admiral Haynes mobilizes the Grand Fleet.
 With the patrol invading their home galaxy in overwhelming force, the Boskonians are too busy to worry about a communications line, so Kinnison and Nadreck trace it all the way back to the Thrallis system.
 Nadreck takes on the Boskonian headquarters on the frigid world of Onlo and sets about carefully fomenting discord by tampering with the minds of the various Onlonians he finds there.
 Kinnison infiltrates Thrale, inhabited by a near-human race that forms the core race around which Boskone's strength is built.

 Kinnison infiltrates the Tyrant of Thrale's personal guards.
 Since advancement within Boskonia is based on deceit and assassination, and as a second stage Lensman is much better at anything needing intelligence than the average Boskonian, he soon rises to a position just under the Tyrant.
 Soon he finds a way to assassinate the Tyrant and take his place. only to find the real power is in the hands of Fossten, the Prime Minister.
 Kinnison must not give the mentally super-powerful prime-minister any reason to doubt that he is anything but a loyal member of Boskonia, so he does just what the former Tyrant was planning to do, he directs the construction of a massive fleet to attack the Patrol's foothold in the Second Galaxy: the massively fortified planet of Klovia.